The Pomodoro Technique: The Complete Guide

 Does the Pomodoro Technique actually improve productivity, or is it just placebo?

-The 2023 PMC research found measurable differences: 82% performance scores versus 70% for controls, higher focus ratings, and a negative correlation with fatigue (r = -0.55).
+The 2025 BMC Medical Education scoping review found measurable differences: 82% performance scores versus 70% for controls, higher focus ratings, and a negative correlation with fatigue (r = -0.55).
 The mechanism is plausible: structured work intervals with explicit breaks prevent fatigue accumulation, while the external timer offloads the self-regulation cost of deciding when to stop.
 The placebo question applies to any productivity intervention, and belief effects are real.
 But the research suggests there's more than belief operating here.

 Should I use an app or a physical timer?